 Articulation Agreement | An articulation agreement exists between this program and at least one community college.
 To see a current list of program articulation agreements, please click here.

-Finance majors take advanced courses in Financial Theory, Investments, Financial Markets, International Business, Risk Analysis, Banking, Financial Statement Analysis, and Economics.
-The courses provide students with the knowledge and skills needed to help personal or corporate investors acquire and allocate scarce resources to maximize return over time under conditions of uncertainty and risk.
-To research and analyze complex information and develop practical financial strategies.
+Finance majors take advanced courses in Financial Theory, Investments, Financial Markets, and Institutions.
+A broad range of electives are offered to allow students to build on their preferred area of interest and include: International Business Finance, Risk Analysis, Commercial Banking, Financial Statement Analysis, Entrepreneurial Finance, and Economics.
+These courses provide students with the knowledge and skills needed to help personal or corporate investors acquire and allocate resources to maximize return over time under conditions of uncertainty and risk.
+Students will acquire the skills to research and analyze complex information and develop practical financial strategies.